 Click to view Pharmacist Conversation video on How to take care of diabetic feet

 Make it a Routine to Wash and Check your feet every day before sleep.
 Look out for the following;

 - Sores or blisters

 After washing your feet, always pat dry especially between your toes.
-You can apply moisturising lotion to keep your feet soft and prevent the skin from drying and cracking.
-Have your feet examined regular by your Doctor or Diabetic Healthcare Practitioner regularly.
+You can apply moisturising lotion to keep your feet soft and prevent the skin from drying and cracking but do not apply between your toes.
+Have your feet examined regularly by your Nurse, Doctor or Diabetic Healthcare Practitioner regularly.

 Disclaimer.
 TELEME blog posts contains general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.

 We are sorry that this post was not useful for you!